 Co-Organizer.
 Colby Liberal Arts Symposium (CLAS).
 Fall 2019 – Spring 2020.

 Coordinator.
 Spanish Club.
 Loyola University Maryland.
 September 2018 – May 2019.

 Co-Organizer.
 Spanish Essay Contest.
 Loyola University Maryland.
 Spring 2019.

 Facilitator.
 Universitas 21 Summer School: Human Rights.
 University of Connecticut, Human Rights Institute.
 July 7-19, 2013.

 President.
 LANGSA (Languages Graduate Student Organization) Fall 2016-Spring 2017.
 Events co-organized with the LANGSA team:

-- 7th LANGSA conference: Migration and Displacement in Literatures Languages and Cultures.
+- 7Pth LANGSA conference: Migration and Displacement in Literatures Languages and Cultures.
 University of Connecticut, Storrs.
 Dodd Center, November 11, 2016.
 Keynote Speakers: professors Jorge Duany and Silvio Torres Saillant.

 - A workshop on translation and the job market.
 Presenters: Peter Constantine, Jacqueline Loss, and Charles LeBel.
 UConn, Storrs.
 April 13, 2017.

 - Creative reading and talk by Carmen Francesca Banciu: “Language Play: Transformation through Writing and Creativity.”
 UConn, September 22, 2016.

-Co-editor in Chief & Co-founder.
+Co-Editor in Chief & Co-founder.
 The Quiet Corner Interdisciplinary Journal.
 October 2014 – May 2017.
 TQC is an open access journal that publishes works in the humanities, arts, and social sciences written by graduate students.
-I planned the scope of each issue with our team of editors and oversee the work of the reviewers.
+I planned the scope of each issue with our team of editors and oversaw the work of the reviewers.

 Cuadernos de música, artes visuales y artes escénicas.
 Pontificia Universidad Javeriana.